-SAQN worked with UKIEG and AQN UK to convene an online workshop, bringing together air quality, virology, aerosol, meteorology, climate, health and built environment researchers to determine the current state of knowledge on the possible interactions between air quality and COVID-19, ambient environmental conditions indoors and out, establish evidence gaps and make recommendations for a necessary rapid response and longer term research agenda.
+SAQN worked with UKIEG and AQN UK to convene an online workshop on Wednesday 20 May 2020, bringing together air quality, virology, aerosol, meteorology, climate, health and built environment researchers to determine the current state of knowledge on the possible interactions between air quality and COVID-19, ambient environmental conditions indoors and out, establish evidence gaps and make recommendations for a necessary rapid response and longer term research agenda.

 14:00 Part 1: Welcome and Context

 Chair: Dr Marcella Ucci, UCL and the UKIEG secretary

 Professor Stephen Holgate, Medical Research Council Clinical Professor of Immunopharmacology at the University of Southampton

 Professor Martin Williams, Head of Science Policy and Epidemiology team at King’s College London and former Head of the Air Quality programme at the Department for Environment, Food and Rural Affairs

 Dr Jenny Baverstock, Senior Collaboration Fellow at the University of Southampton.